- Loan Periods

 1.1 The York University Libraries exist to meet the information needs of faculty, students and staff at this university.

-1.2 The objectives of an academic library is the provision of effective access to recorded knowledge.
+1.2 The objective of an academic library is the provision of effective access to recorded knowledge.
 Regulations, as stated in this Lending Code are essential to assure fair access for all members of the York community to the Libraries’ collections, services and facilities.
 These regulations include the designation of specific loan periods, the restriction on the circulation of certain library materials, the definition of borrower privileges, and the definition of access to and use of library services and facilities.
 Privileges vary according to borrower status and are granted subject to the continuing adherence to the established library regulations.
 These regulations are enforced by levying fines, suspending privileges and other sanctions as specified in the Lending Code.

 1.3 To protect the privacy of users and their right to consult and borrow library materials without prejudice, it is the policy of the York University Libraries that information about the activities of individual borrowers, including materials used, is not released to any person, institution or agency, except as may be required in the application of sanctions.

 1.4 The York University Libraries are open to everyone and all may consult materials in the Libraries or consult with library staff for assistance in using the collections or services.
 All registered library borrowers may borrow materials designated for regular loan.
 Other privileges which may be extended are the right to access electronic resources, to borrow Reserve collection materials, to borrow Media Creation Lab equipment, to borrow materials for an extended loan period, to borrow through interlibrary loan (RACER), and to receive an Inter-University Borrowing Project card.